packit/packit/docs/configuration.md

 ### Packit service jobs

-**Packit service is not live, we are working hard to deploy it by the end of April.**
+**Packit service is not live, we are workin on opening it to the world in June.**

 Once the service starts handling events of your repository, it needs to have a clear definition of what it should do.